cubee-cb/linux-vr-compat/README.md

     - OpenComposite error due to generated Microsoft Holographic (WMR) bindings missing the "none" action.
 Probably solvable.

 ## Development/hardware
-- Envision
+- Envision WMR Setup with the HP VR1000 HMD
-    - Asks me to install `boost boost boost boost boost` (yes, five times in a row), but what it actually needed was `boost-devel`.
+    - Asks to install `boost boost boost boost boost` (yes, five times in a row), but what it actually needs is `boost-devel`.
-    - Probably needs `xr-hardware` package installed for udev rules.
+    - Needs `xr-hardware` package installed for udev rules.
 Build from [xr-hardware](https://salsa.debian.org/rpavlik/xr-hardware) and check `/etc/udev/rules.d`.

 ## Curiosities
 Stuff I don't expect to work but try anyway, because why not?
 Maybe something interesting will happen.